dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 {{< /notice >}}

 The ONNX model we exported earlier only includes the model weights and the graph structure.
 It does not include the pre-processing transforms.
-To run the inference, we need to replicate the transforms in code.
+To run the inference using `onnxruntime`, we need to replicate the PyTorch transforms.

-If you print the transforms used in the PyTorch model, you can see that it's a sequence of transformations that converts the image to the appropriate shape and normalization for the model.
+To find out the transforms that was used, you can print out the `transforms`.

 ```python
 print(transforms)